kibitzr/kibitzr/docs/installation.rst

 Stable release
 --------------

-To install kibitzr, run this command in your terminal:
+To install kibitzr, run these commands in your terminal:

 .. code-block:: bash